 9. Jaguar 5.0-liter Supercharged V8 (F-Type R)

-With a supercharged 5.0-liter V8 under the hood churning 550 hp, the Jaguar F-Type R goes 0-60 in just 3.9 seconds and sounds wonderful while doing so.
-Just take a listen of the Jaguar F-Type R in our review video below.
+With a supercharged 5.0-liter V8 under the hood churning out 550 hp, the Jaguar F-Type R goes 0-60 mph in just 3.9 seconds and sounds wonderful while doing so.
+Just take a listen of the Jaguar F-Type R in our review video above.

 7. Ford Shelby 5.2-liter V8 (GT350, GT350R)

 It’s a few years old now, but the Ford Shelby GT350’s 5.2-liter flat-plane V8 still sounds utterly amazing.
 Ford abstained from the industry turbo obsession here, relying on good old high revs to produce 526 hp and 429 lb-ft of torque.
 Okay, so the new king of the road, the 760 hp GT500, layers the sound of a supercharger on top of the Voodoo, but we prefer the GT350’s purer, animalistic howl.

 No best-sounding V8 engines list is complete without an entry from the iconic Chevrolet Corvette.
 The latest-generation’s Z06 sports a 6.2-liter supercharged V8 that doesn’t disappoint in the performance department with 650 hp and 650 lb-ft of torque.
 It also helps ensure the Corvette Z06 sounds as good as it looks.
 Consider it the end of an era too, now that the mid-engined C8 ‘Vette is here.